elementor/wp2static/readme.txt

 == Description ==

-WP Static Site Generator protects the admin area of your WP site, whilst allowing you to serve your content to users on free and fast hosting options.
+Security & Performance protects the admin area of your WP site, whilst allowing you to serve your content to users on free and fast hosting options.

 Keep using WordPress for what it's best at - managing content, but remove the security and performance headaches by publishing the site as static HTML.